lucasanbe/ig_post_performance/README.md

 - Number of likes, comments, and views
 - Tags and presence of campaigns

-## 🎯 Objective
+## 🎯 Objectives and Key Insights

-Gain valuable insights to optimize Instagram post performance and engagement.
+**Objective**: Gain valuable insights to optimize Instagram post performance and engagement.

+**Key Findings**:
+- **Videos** and **carousel posts** generate higher interaction than simple photos, suggesting users prefer dynamic or multi-image content.
+- Posts tagged with **products** and **promotional campaigns** showed a higher reach, indicating targeted or promotional content drives engagement.
+- Posts with higher **views** often correlated with more likes and comments, especially for videos, highlighting the importance of video content for engagement.

 ---